Retr0void/Battle-Simulator-for-BH3-activity/README.md

-# battle-simulator-for-BH3-activity
+# Battle-Simulator-for-BH3-activity

 A simple program.
-Welcome to debug and share your opinions
+Welcome to debug and share your opinions.

 ## Instructions